44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: 83 N Main St. (downtown Moab) | Duration: 1 hour | Cost: FREE

 Back of Beyond Books is my favorite independent bookstore in the American Southwest.
 Some of the hardest-to-find outdoor guidebooks can be found here, including some that have been out of print for years.
 It's also smack-dab in the middle of downtown Moab, which is a great place to wander for a few hours.
+Especially impressive is their Ed Abbey book collection.
+His writing desk is also on display in the middle of the store.

 |